AMWA-TV/bcp-008-02/docs/Overview.md

 ## Prerequisites

-Devices in conformance to this BCP MUST use [NMOS Control Framework](https://specs.amwa.tv/ms-05-02/) for generating device models.
+Devices in conformance to this BCP MUST comply with [NMOS Control Framework](https://specs.amwa.tv/ms-05-02/) for generating device models.
-Devices in conformance to this BCP MUST use [NMOS Control Protocol](https://specs.amwa.tv/is-12/) to expose device models via a standard API with full support for notifications.
+Devices in conformance to this BCP MUST comply with [NMOS Control Protocol](https://specs.amwa.tv/is-12/) to expose device models via a standard API with full support for notifications.
-Devices in conformance to this BCP MUST use [NMOS Discovery and Registration](https://specs.amwa.tv/is-04/) to create and register Nodes, Devices and Sender resources.
+Devices in conformance to this BCP MUST comply with [NMOS Discovery and Registration](https://specs.amwa.tv/is-04/) to create and register Nodes, Devices and Sender resources.
-Devices in conformance to this BCP MUST use [NMOS Device Connection Management](https://specs.amwa.tv/is-05/) to perform connection management actions against Sender resources.
+Devices in conformance to this BCP MUST comply with [NMOS Device Connection Management](https://specs.amwa.tv/is-05/) to perform connection management actions against Sender resources.

 ## Sender monitoring